digital-craftsman-de/date-time-precision/README.md

 - `CalendarMonth` (`JANUARY` to `DECEMBER` like `MAY`)
 - `Year` (like `2024`)

+TODO: OVERALL: Split into parts that are valuable right now and which can come later.
+Dependent on a current project.

 TODO: Add `Weekday` as `MONDAY` to `SUNDAY`, `CalendarWeek` as 1 to 53 and `CalendarMonth` as `JANUARY` to `DECEMBER`.
 TODO: Remove milliseconds from `Time`.
 TODO: Manipulation / Calculation of one component into another one is simpler